nojo7/mixed_messages/README.md

 # Message Generator Program

 This is a message generator program that generates random messages each time it is run.
 The program utilizes JavaScript to create a randomized output consisting of at least three different pieces of data.
-You can customize the program to generate messages related to astrology, inspirational quotes, nonsensical jokes, or any other theme of your choice.
+The theme of this program is to encourage, inspire and provide a quote.

 ## Project Objectives